Rawrshak/Asset-Frameworks/Drafts/TextAssetMetadata.md

 ## Specification

-We define the three Text-based NFT standards for different usage.
-However, these `subtypes` are merely suggestions when it comes to usage.
-The developers are free to use the standards for different purposes as intended as long as they adhere to the specific standard of each subtype.
+We define the three Text-based NFT frameworks for different usage.
+However, these `subtypes` are merely guides when it comes to usage.
+The developers are free to use the frameworks for different purposes as intended as long as they adhere to the specific requirements of each subtype so that they can be loaded by games in the Rawrshak ecosystem.

 ### Title Subtype
 ```